Naturally durable Siberian Larch cladding

 The timber used to manufacture this product is cut from sustainable old growth logs harvested in the Irkutsk region of Siberia.
 Wood fibre from this harsh climate (long cold winters) is much sought after for its natural growth characteristics – exceptionally slow growing therefore dense with tight grain and relatively few well interspersed small sound knots.

-In addition to this 21 x 121mm board we also have available 21 x 96mm and 21 x 146mm Siberian Larch in the tongue and groove v-joint profile.
+In addition to this 21 x 121mm board we also have available 21 x 96mm and 21 x 146mm Siberian Larch in the channel profile.

 Trim boards for use as fascia, soffits, barge boards, corners etc. are also available from stock.